kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 **Blasphemy**,
 βλασφημία, βλάσφημος (_blasphēmia_, _blasphēmos_):
 Mat.
 15:19; Mar.
 7:22; Eph 4:31; Col 3:8; 1 Tim.
 3:13; 2 Tim.
 3:2;
-The word group, according to Beyer (TDNT 1:621–25), means "abusive speech," "word of evil sound," "The word means further the strongest form of 'personal mockery and calumniation,'" but weaker than X. CD defines _mockery_ as "the act of mocking someone or something," and _blaspheme_ as "to use offensive words or make statements that show no respect for God or religion."
+The word group, according to Beyer (TDNT 1:621–25), means "abusive speech," "word of evil sound," "The word means further the strongest form of 'personal mockery and calumniation,'" but weaker than _defamatory_.
+CD defines _mockery_ as "the act of mocking someone or something," and _blaspheme_ as "to use offensive words or make statements that show no respect for God or religion."
 It's usually translated as _blasphemy_ when used against God but as _mockery_ when against humans.

 **Mockery**,
 see _blasphemy_, rather used against humans than God.